-- We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with management, industry research and experience of the sector. - We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from UK Company Law, local environmental laws, rules applicable to issuers of the AIM Market, Disclosure and Transparency Rules and UK-adopted international accounting standards. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
-These procedures included, but were not limited to:
+- We obtained an understanding of the company and the sector in which it operates to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
+We obtained our understanding in this regard through discussions with management, industry research, application of cumulative audit knowledge and experience of the sector. - We determined the principal laws and regulations relevant to the company in this regard to be those arising from UK Company Law, local environmental laws, rules applicable to issuers of the AIM Market and UK-adopted international accounting standards.

-- Discussion with management regarding compliance with laws and regulations by the parent company and the subsidiary; - Reviewing board minutes; - A review of legal expenses incurred in the year; and - Review of regulatory new announcements made post year-end. - We also identified the risks of material misstatement of the financial statements due to fraud.
-We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that the recoverable value of the capitalised exploration expenditure and the investment in subsidiaries were areas susceptible to fraud and we addressed this by challenging the assumptions and judgements made by management when auditing these significant accounting estimates. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+- We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the company with those laws and regulations.
+These procedures included, but were not limited to: - Discussion with management regarding compliance with laws and regulations by the parent company and its subsidiary; - Reviewing board minutes; - A review of legal expenses incurred in the year; and - Review of regulatory news announcements during the year. - We also identified the risks of material misstatement of the financial statements due to fraud.
+We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that that the recoverable value of the capitalised exploration expenditure and the investment in subsidiaries were areas susceptible to fraud and we addressed this by challenging the assumptions and judgements made by management when auditing these significant accounting estimates. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.